zyx423/Graph-Embeddding/README.md

 0. This is my reproduced Graph AutoEncoder （GAE） and variational Graph AutoEncoder (VGAE) by the Pytorch.
 If you find any errors or questions, please tell me.

-1. Task: Unsupervised dimensionality reduction for clustering， classification， and Visualization
+1. Task: Unsupervised graph embedding for clustering， classification， and Visualization

-2.
+2. Algorithms used in the tasks:
 Clustering： k-means;
 Classification: SVM;
 Visualization: t-SNE;